-With a plethora of smartphones available for varying budgets, choosing one that will suit your needs can become hectic.
-Earlier this year, OnePlus 7 Pro and Samsung S10 were launched by the respective brands to compete in the flagship segment, and here we’re going to compare them over six parameters.
+With many smartphones available for varying budgets, choosing one that will suit your needs can become hectic.
+Earlier this year, the OnePlus 7 Pro and Samsung S10 were launched by the respective brands to compete in the flagship segment, and here we’re going to compare them over six parameters.

-While Samsung’s Galaxy series devices had already made a mark in the global smartphone world, but OnePlus is relatively younger, and OnePlus 7 Pro marked its entry into the US market.
+While Samsung’s Galaxy series devices had already made a mark in the global smartphone world, the OnePlus is relatively younger, and the OnePlus 7 Pro marked its entry into the US market.
 Here we compare both the devices and help you in choosing the best one for you.

 Both the devices are beautifully crafted using metal and glass and look similar if we overlook the display hole on the Galaxy S10, which houses its front camera unit.
 The OnePlus 7 Pro has a pop-up camera that serves as the front camera for the device.
 Both devices have thin bezels with small chins below the display and a fantastic body to screen ratio, which is almost equal to each other.
 The OnePlus 7 Pro has an 88.4% body-to-screen ratio, while the Galaxy S10 has an 88% body-to-screen ratio.

 While the front side is similar, the backside of both devices is very different.
 The OP 7 Pro has a vertical triple camera setup.
 Galaxy S10 sports a horizontal triple camera setup.
-The bigger battery and display add to the weight of OnePlus 7 Pro, which is heavier at 206 grams than Galaxy S10 that weighs 157 grams.
+The bigger battery and display add to the OnePlus 7 Pro’s weight, which is heavier at 206 grams than the Galaxy S10 that weighs 157 grams.

-Holding both devices in hand, the OnePlus 7 Pro looks more appealing than Galaxy S10 because of the cleaner display design with no notches and better camera layout, but you cannot go wrong with Galaxy S10 either.
+Holding both devices in hand, the OnePlus 7 Pro looks more appealing than Galaxy S10 because of the cleaner display design with no notches and better camera layout.
+Still, you cannot go wrong with Galaxy S10 either.

-The OnePlus 7 Pro and Galaxy S10 both have OLED panels manufactured by Samsung as well as QHD+ panels but also have some differences.
+The OnePlus 7 Pro and Galaxy S10 both have OLED panels manufactured by Samsung but have some differences.

 Measuring a little less than the 7 Pro, the Galaxy S10 has a display of 6.1-inches (15.49 cm) with an aspect ratio of 19:9 and a resolution of 3040 x 1440, which is protected by Gorilla Glass 6.
 Samsung calls the S10 display as Dynamic AMOLED display.

-The OnePlus 7 Pro and Samsung Galaxy S10, both house a triple-lens camera setup that is capable of capturing some good quality images.
+The OnePlus 7 Pro and Samsung Galaxy S10 both house a triple-lens camera setup capable of capturing some good quality images.
 With every update that is rolled out to these devices, the camera has improved a bit.

 The Galaxy S10 also has a 15W wireless charging option and a 9W reverse wireless charging feature, which the 7 Pro lacks.
 Both the devices provide good battery life and can last an entire working day.